LIVEABOARD SEARCH

 Where are the best places?

 Everyone's preference is different so it is impossible to say.
-Most Maldives diving safaris will do a route that takes in all or some of North Male Atoll, South Male Atoll and Ari Atoll.
+Most Maldives diving safaris will follow a route that takes in all or some of North Male Atoll, South Male Atoll and Ari Atoll.
 These liveaboard routes take in some of the Maldives best loved sites to showcase pinnacles, channels, wrecks and marine life such as sharks, mantas and whale sharks.

 Some Maldives liveaboards go to the Northern Atolls, the Far North Atolls and the Southern Atolls, where you may be on the only boat you see on the water during your entire trip.
 If you like to get away from the crowds and go to some of the more remote and no-less-rewarding dive sites the country has to offer, then the Northern Atolls could be for you.